Text mode: PC common text modes

-Depending on the graphics adapter used, a variety of text modes are available on IBM PC compatible computers.
+Depending on the graphics adapter used, a variety of text modes are available on IBM PC–compatible computers.
 They are listed on the table below:

 MDA text could be emphasized with bright, underline, reverse and blinking attributes.

 Video cards in general are backward compatible, i.e. EGA supports all MDA and CGA modes, VGA supports MDA, CGA and EGA modes.

 By far the most common text mode used in DOS environments, and initial Windows consoles, is the default 80 columns by 25 rows, or 80×25, with 16 colors.
 This mode was available on practically all IBM and compatible personal computers.
 Several programs, such as terminal emulators, used only 80×24 for the main display and reserved the bottom row for a status bar.

 Two other VGA text modes, 80×43 and 80×50, exist but were very rarely used.
 The 40-column text modes were never very popular outside games and other applications designed for compatibility with television monitors, and were used only for demonstration purposes or with very old hardware.

 Character sizes and graphical resolutions for the extended VESA-compatible Super VGA text modes are manufacturer-dependent.
 Also on these display adapters, available colors can be halved from 16 to 8 when a second customized character set is employed (giving a total repertoire of 512 —instead the common 256— different graphic characters simultaneously displayed on the screen).

 Some cards (e.g. S3) supported custom very large text modes, like 100×37 or even 160×120.
 In Linux systems, a program called SVGATextMode is often used with SVGA cards to set up very large console text modes, such as for use with split-screen terminal multiplexers.

 Modern usage

 Many modern programs with a graphical interface simulate the display style of text mode programs, notably when it is important to preserve the vertical alignment of text, e.g., during computer programming.
 There exist also software components to emulate text mode, such as terminal emulators or command line consoles.
 In Microsoft Windows, the Win32 console usually opens in emulated, graphical window mode.
 It can be switched to full screen, true text mode and vice versa by pressing the Alt and Enter keys together.
 This is no longer supported by the WDDM display drivers introduced with Windows Vista.

-Linux virtual console operates in text mode.
+Linux virtual consoles operate in text mode.
 Most Linux distributions support several virtual console screens, accessed by pressing Ctrl, Alt and a function key together.

 The AAlib open source library provides programs and routines that specialize in translating standard image and video files, such as PNG and WMV, and displaying them as a collection of ASCII characters.
 This enables a rudimentary viewing of graphics files on text mode systems, and on text mode web browsers such as Lynx.

+UEFI-based systems provide Unicode text mode output support with Simple Text Output Protocol.
+Minimum supported text resolution is at least 80×25 and minimal recommended character set includes Basic Latin Unicode characters.